JD Motorsports: Car No. 15 history

 For 2020, It was announced that Colby Howard would drive this car for 20 races.
 While Robby Lyons joined in for the first three Xfinity races in 2020 and spring Talladega race.
 Later Ryan Vargas returned to this car in June 2020 on a multi-race deal.
 Jeffrey Earnhardt later drove this car on road-course tracks.

 Howard was announced as the full-time driver for the car for the 2021 season on December 14, 2020.
-Howard left the team following Darlington after signing a deal to drive McAnally-Hilgemann Racing's No. 91 for the 2022 season.
+Howard left the team following Darlington after signing a deal to drive McAnally–Hilgemann Racing's No. 91 for the 2022 NASCAR Camping World Truck Series season.
 The 15 team was shut down.